The Lark LSXC is the company’s first TOTL custom monitor comprising of a 10 balanced armature driver build. It is priced at $1699.

 Disclaimer: The Lark Studio LSXC sent to us is a sample in exchange for our honest opinion and initial impressions.
+We thank the team at Lark Studio and Audio Concierge UK for giving us this opportunity.

 This is our first Lark Studio product feature on Headfonics but if you wish to read up on our custom monitor section you can start here.